facebookresearch/vizseq/website/docs/metrics.md

 ### User-defined Metrics
 VizSeq opens the API for user-defined metrics.
-Refer to the [Adding New Metrics](new_metric) section for more details.
+Refer to the [adding new metrics](new_metric) section for more details.